Ophthalmology

 - Once your pet has been examined, your ophthalmologist will discuss all treatment options with you.
 Some may require medications, and some may require surgery.
 We will work together to determine what plan is best for your pet and your family.

-- Estimates of cost will always be provided for surgical treatments.
+- Treatments plans that include estimated cost will always be provided to you.

 After Your Appointment